alessandroNarcisi96/PlagiarismDetector/README.md

 ### The matrix rules

-One thing to notice here is that, you can efficiently fill up this matrix one cell at a time.
+One thing to notice here is that you can efficiently fill up this matrix one cell at a time.
 Each grid cell only depends on the values in the grid cells that are directly on top and to the left of it, or on the diagonal/top-left.
 The rules are as follows:
 * Start with a matrix that has one extra row and column of zeros.
 * As you traverse your string:
     * If there is a match, fill that grid cell with the value to the top-left of that cell *plus* one.
 So, in our case, when we found a matching B-B, we added +1 to the value in the top-left of the matching cell, 0.